A guide to read Application Properties file or a YAML file as a Java Map in Spring Boot.

 - staging

-Or, simply use a in-line list with comma separated values
+Or, use an in-line list with comma-separated values

 spring: